-- 1.1 Authorization is carried out by IMO in consultation with IHO and WMO as appropriate. - 1.2 In order to obtain authorization to broadcast maritime safety information through the Iridium satellite EGC service, an information provider must apply to the relevant international organization for approval to participate in the internationally coordinated service:
+1.1 Authorization is carried out by IMO in consultation with IHO and WMO as appropriate.

+1.2 In order to obtain authorization to broadcast Maritime Safety Information and/or Search and Rescue related information through the International Enhanced Group Call service, an information provider should apply to the relevant international organization for approval to participate in the internationally coordinated service:

+Hydrographic authorities - to IHO;

-Meteorological authorities - to WMO; Hydrographic authorities - to IHO; Search and rescue authorities - to IMO; The International Ice Patrol - to IMO; Others - to IMO.
+Meteorological authorities - to WMO;

+Search and rescue authorities - to IMO;

+The International Ice Patrol - to IMO;

+Others - to IMO.

-- 1.3 In considering such applications, the relevant international organizations will take into account: - .1 the established and expected availability of other information sources for the area concerned; and - .2 the need to minimize duplication of information as much as possible. - 1.4 The relevant international organization will inform IMO of endorsed applications.
+1.3 In considering such applications, the relevant international organizations will take into account:

+- .1 the established and expected availability of other information sources for the area concerned; and - .2 the need to minimize duplication of information as much as possible.

+1.4 The relevant international organization will inform IMO of endorsed applications.